 Miro is richer in functionalities because it’s an older product than FigJam.
 And more functionalities entail a more complex interface.
 Still, Miro does quite a good job in this aspect by highlighting the most important functionalities and hiding the less frequently used options.
 The whiteboard does not look cluttered.

 Miro may, however, be a bit overwhelming at first use, especially for less tech-savvy users.
 Due to different controls, some people may spend more time trying to figure out how to use it than actually collaborating.
-That’s why with Miro, we always start our workshops with clients by showing a quick tutorial.
+That’s why with Miro, we always start our product design workshops with clients by showing a quick tutorial.
 We show them how to use sticky notes, add text, vote for ideas, and what to do in case they get lost on the board.

 FigJam, in contrast, looks a bit like Miro’s MVP counterpart.
 It’s as if Miro was stripped down to the absolute core functionalities, but in a good way!
 The whole interface is extremely simple, yet powerful.
 The bottom toolbar integrates skeuomorphic elements (pen tool and sticky notes look like real-life objects) to make it even easier for users to reach for things they need.
 A clear visual hierarchy allows users to seamlessly navigate the board.